Rafail Levitsky

 Rafail (Note: Also spelled Rafael or Raphael.)
-Sergeevich Levitsky (Рафаи́л Сергее́вич Леви́цкий; c.
-1840–1847 — c.
+Sergeevich Levitsky (Рафаил Сергеевич Левицкий; c.
+1840–1847 – c.
 1937–1940) was a Russian painter in the Realist style, active during Tsars Alexander III and Nicholas II's reigns.
 The son to pioneering portrait photographer Sergey Levitsky, he was a second-rate master most remembered as friend to contemporaneous artists Ilya Repin and Vasily Polenov.

 Origins

-Rafail was born into a wealthy aristocratic family.
+Levitsky was born into a wealthy aristocratic family.
 He was married to Anna Vasilevna Olsufevsky.
 He was the second cousin of Aleksandr Ivanovich Herzen (1812–1870), the writer and outstanding public figure; and son to Sergei Lvovich Levitsky (1819–1898), one of the founders of photography in Russia and Europe's early photographic pioneers.

 He was friend to author Count Lev Nikolayevich Tolstoy (1828–1910) who visited and stayed with him and his wife on several occasions.
 His letters to his artist friend Vasily Dmitrievich Polenov are a personal account of many of the key figures in Russian art who exhibited during their lifetime.